How to Dream up the Perfect Business Name

 If you’re still stuck, try using a company name generator to craft relevant and creative names for your brand.
 Make sure you gather as many names as possible, as this will give you more ideas to consider when you start filtering the names you've found.

-3) Use Audience Testing Before Making Your Final Decision
+3. Test with Your Audience Before Making Your Final Decision

 After you've trimmed down your list of possible names, perform audience testing to see which names spark interest and prompt action and which ones most closely correspond to your brand ideas.